abhinandanmishra1/Leetcode-Ide/README.md

   - Return the error or result as promise to frontend.

 > This was all about the folder structure and working of the files.

+**For Deploying the project**

+- As I was not getting any idea how to create a file on mongodb database and then compile that file.
+- I researched a lot about it and then I found some online compiler api's that gives support to all languages.
+- I will be implementing that in my project and then will deploy it.